lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 		head::tail -> reverse_ (head::acc) tail
 ```

+Regardless of the size of the list being reversed, the depth of the stack is always 1.

 ## Generalising the accumulating parameter

 Now for a trickier example.
 Imagine we have a binary tree and we want to insert a value at its rightmost position.